How to Teach English Online From Home (or Anywhere)

 Do I need a TEFL/TESOL certificate to teach English online?

 You should possess an accredited and internationally-recognized TEFL certificate of at least 120 hours.
-Earning certification specific to teaching English online is an even better option, as it will fully prepare you for the virtual classroom and help you stand out to employers — and to students if you decide to start freelance English teaching online.
+Earning certification specific to teaching English online is an even better option!
+This will fully prepare you for the virtual classroom and help you stand out to employers.
+It will also help you find and keep a student base if you decide to start freelance English teaching online.

 The Bridge Specialized TEFL/TESOL Certificate in Teaching English Online + Practicum offers 180 hours of training and hands-on experience via a real online teaching platform.
 You’ll even have the ability to record your practice teaching sessions and share the best sample videos with future employers when applying for jobs teaching English online from home.